 Early Alert Retention Protocol

 A student who fails to meet the requirements to regain academic good standing at the conclusion of a semester on academic probation is subject to academic suspension.
 In addition, any student whose semester grade point average falls below 1.00 is subject to immediate academic suspension.
-Students subject to adademic suspension may make a written appeal to the Academic Standards and Appeals Committee.
-If the Committee views the appeal favorablhy, the student will be allowed to remain on academic probation for an additional semester.
+Students subject to academic suspension may make a written appeal to the Academic Standards and Appeals Committee.
+If the Committee views the appeal favorably, the student will be allowed to remain on academic probation for an additional semester.
 Students should consult with the Associate Vice President for Academic Affairs about the appeal process.

 A student who fails to meet probationary requirements, and has been suspended previously from Wilmington College, is subject to academic dismissal.
 The student subject to academic dismissal may make a written appeal to the Academic Standards and Appeals Committee requesting an additional semester of academic probation or a second academic suspension.
 If the Committee views the appeal for probation favorably, the student will be allowed to remain on academic probation for an additional semester.
-If the Committee grants a second academic suspension, it will be treated like the first academic suspensio.
+If the Committee grants a second academic suspension, it will be treated like the first academic suspension.
 Students should consult with the Associate Vice President for Academic Affairs about the appeal process.